bayuat/modified-areselp/README.md

 - New validation metrics

-Please cite the following paper if you find this repo useful "Tama, Bayu Adhi, Sanjay Purushotham, and Vandana Janeja.
+Please cite the following paper if you find this repo useful "**Tama, Bayu Adhi, Sanjay Purushotham, and Vandana Janeja.
 "MorphoLayerTrace (MLT): A Modified Automated Radio-Echo Sounding Englacial Layer-tracing Algorithm for Englacial Layer Annotation in Ice Penetrating Radar Data."
 In Proceedings of the 40th ACM/SIGAPP Symposium on Applied Computing, pp. 605-612.
-2025."
+2025.**"